revione/el-placer-de-saber-js/preface.md

 Seriously, all those were real reactions to the original series title before folks even read the books.
 And they're baseless.

-The primary point of the title "You Don't Know JS Yet" is to point out that most JS developers don't take the time to really understand how the code that they write works.
+The primary point of the title "I Know JS Yet" is to point out that most JS developers don't take the time to really understand how the code that they write works.
 They know *that* it works—that it produces a desired outcome.
 But they either don't understand exactly *how*, or worse, they have an inaccurate mental model for the *how* that falters on closer scrutiny.

 I'm presenting a gentle but earnest challenge to you the reader, to set aside the assumptions you have about JS, and approach it with fresh eyes and an invigorated curiosity that leads you to ask *why* for every line of code you write.
 Why does it do what it does?
 Why is one way better or more appropriate than the other half-dozen ways you could have accomplished it?
 Why do all the "popular kids" say to do X with your code, but it turns out that Y might be a better choice?